xKeylan/xKeylan.github.io/README.md

 TeeShirt Co. is an innovative online platform for customizing and purchasing T-shirts.
 Customers can browse a variety of styles, designs, and personalized options to express their creativity.

 ## Detailed Description
 TeeShirt Co. is designed to deliver a seamless online shopping experience for T-shirt enthusiasts.
-The platform enables customers to select their preferred T-shirt style, personalize it with custom text or images, and make secure purchases.
+The platform enables customers to select their preferred T-shirt style and make secure purchases.
 By offering a unique blend of quality and customization, we aim to provide personalized apparel that resonates with individuals looking to express their unique styles.
-The website will also feature high-quality images of the T-shirts available, simplified navigation, and a straightforward checkout process.
+The website will also feature simplified navigation and a straightforward checkout process.

 ## Scope
 The proposed project encompasses the creation of an e-commerce platform specifically for T-shirt sales.
 This platform will allow users to sign up, browse T-shirt designs, customize their T-shirts, and place orders online.
 The project will include product management, user authentication, and an integrated payment system.

 ## Limitations
 The project's limitations include focusing solely on T-shirts, without the capability to handle other clothing or apparel types.
-Additionally, the customization options will be limited to text and uploaded images, and the platform will initially target only domestic shipping.
+Additionally, the customization options will be limited to the shirts shown on the website, and the platform will initially target only domestic shipping.

 ## Inventory and Inventory Control
 The inventory consists of various T-shirts categorized by style, color, and size.
 Our inventory management plan ensures that we maintain a reasonable stock for each item, with restocking triggers in place to prevent overselling.